-The following code branches to the calculated branch target address dependent on bit 0 of the Condition Register:
+The following code branches to the calculated branch target address dependent on bit 0 of the Condition Register, and no branch hint is given:

 '''

-bclr 0x0,0
+bclr 0x0,0,0

 The Count Register is decremented.

 A branch occurs if the LT bit is set to zero in the

 Condition Register and if the Count Register

 does not equal zero.

 If the conditions are met, the instruction branches to

 the concatenation of bits 0-29 of the Link Register and b'00'.

 '''